 If you don't print in the huge quantities that the HL-L8360CDW is designed for, you're probably better off going with a printer that costs less up front, even if the ink costs are higher.

 The HL-L8360CDW was one of the most hassle-free printers we tested.
 Accordingly, it shares the top score of 9 out of 10 in our ease of use testing.

-This printer mostly endeared itself to us because of it's larger, touchscreen display.
+This printer mostly endeared itself to us because of its larger, touchscreen display.
 This made navigating everything from initial setup to connecting to WiFi networks easy.
-It also gave us a great trouble shooting platform for the rare instance where we had trouble getting the HL-L8360CDW to talk to any of our wireless devices.
-The HL-L8360CDW also has the full complement of features you'd want from a high end printer, with teh ability to print directly from a USB drive and optional Ethernet and USB connectivity.
+It also gave us a great troubleshooting platform for the rare instance where we had trouble getting the HL-L8360CDW to talk to any of our wireless devices.
+The HL-L8360CDW also has the full complement of features you'd want from a high-end printer, with the ability to print directly from a USB drive and optional Ethernet and USB connectivity.